 ICANN Nominating Committee Participation Agreement

-The purpose of this document is to provide ICANN Nominating Committee (NomCom) members with important information about the duties and responsibilities of the committee, and to affirm each member's commitment to faithfully carry out his or her individual duties as a member of the committee in accordance with this Code of Conduct statement set forth below.
+The purpose of this document is to provide NomCom delegates with important information about the duties and responsibilities of the committee, and to affirm each delegate's commitment to faithfully carry out his or her individual duties as a delegate to the committee in accordance with this Code of Conduct statement set forth below.

 Rationale for Nominating Committee

-To achieve this broad public-interest orientation, the members of NomCom are drawn from across the ICANN and global Internet communities.
+To achieve this broad public-interest orientation, NomCom delegates are drawn from across the ICANN and global Internet communities.
 They act only on behalf of the interests of the global Internet community within the scope of the ICANN mission and the responsibilities assigned to NomCom by ICANN Bylaws.
-They act as individuals and are not beholden to their appointing constituencies as they work by consensus to derive the NomCom slates of Selected Nominees for these leadership bodies.
+They act as individuals and are not beholden to their appointing constituencies as they work by consensus to derive the NomCom slates of selected nominees for these leadership bodies.

 The NomCom functions independently from the ICANN Board, Supporting Organizations, and Advisory Committees.
 The NomCom selections are final; no further approval or ratification is needed.